TheCodeYoda/Crypto-Mining-Simulator/README.md

 # Crypto-mining-simulator-
 * A Simple blockchain simulator built using c++.
-* Currently using *SHA256* *single* hashing algorithm.
-* Difficulty level is defined by the prefix number of zeroes in the hash.
-* The network keeps mining the block till it finds a block whose hash matches the difficulty level.
 * Current **Bitcoin** difficulty level is **17** !!!!!
 (Do not try this!)

 ## Usage